-Millions of barrels of oil per day are processed in the United States utilizing toxic chemicals and high temperatures, which can make for dangerous conditions.
+Millions of barrels of oil per day are processed in the United States utilizing toxic chemicals, high temperatures, and tremendous pressure.
+This can make for dangerous conditions.
 When neither the proper safety precautions are taken nor proper safety procedures followed, the ensuing results can be devastating.
 Refinery explosions are extremely dangerous for those working inside the facility, outside of the facility, and even in neighboring homes and businesses.
 These refinery explosions can happen in industrial settings, storage facilities, chemical and processing plants, and other areas related to oil and gas production and refining.

 Unfortunately, too often refinery explosions can be traced to the negligence and reluctance of management to invest in the replacement, maintenance, or repair of defective equipment.
-This was the cause of the BP refinery explosion in the state of Texas when faulty, corroded pipes were found to fail and release flammable vapors into the air.
+This was the cause of the BP refinery explosion in Texas when faulty, corroded pipes were found to fail and release flammable vapors into the air.

 Employers and the owners of the refinery are required by law to regularly inspect and maintain tanks, containers, and other equipment.
 They are also required to provide safe and up to code containers for flammable liquids and to inspect them for leaks, in addition to having many other safety protocols in place.
 In addition to failing to meet safety standards, some other common causes of refinery explosions include:

 Inadequate training of employees regarding safety as well as their job duties sadly causes accidents in refineries every year.
 Employers have a duty to workers to ensure they are properly and adequately equipped to safely carry out their work responsibilities.
 This means employers and other parties that own and/or operate these facilities should provide all workers with safety training and specific job training in addition to posting safety signage throughout facilities in languages all employees understand.
 Providing proper training also applies to any contractors on-site, as it is crucial that all workers within a facility understand safety and job requirements.